President Biden Releases $2 Trillion Jobs and Infrastructure Plan

 Worldwide ERC® works on public policy to provide economic relief for employees and employers and protections from COVID-19 liability for employers who comply with the law.

-Engage in Worldwide ERC®’s public policy by joining our November roundtables and webinars, letter campaigns and by participating in our Community discussions.
+Engage in Worldwide ERC®’s public policy by joining our webinars, letter campaigns and by participating in our Community discussions.

 Meet our VP of Member Engagement & Public Policy